 There's also evidence that the photoreceptors in our retina that help us see in the dark -- called rods -- can diminish over time.
 Cones, the photoreceptors that enable us to see color, tend not to.
 Animals that are able to see well in the dark, like cats, have more rods than humans do.

 So, what can you do to compensate for your changing vision?
 In certain situations, it's easy (and you may have already started).
 At home, for example, you can simply turn on more lights or opt for stronger light bulbs.
 But when it comes to driving at night, you can't change how much light is available out on the road.
 Even though only about 20% of driving happens at night, traffic deaths are three times greater in the evening than during the day -- so seeing clearly on the road at night is critical.
-Fortunately, Eagle Eyes has got you covered with advanced optic technology night driving glasses.
+Fortunately, Eagle Eyes has got you covered with anti-reflective night driving glasses.